|

 Housed in a 19th century Muslim residence - the Syed Alatas Mansion on Lebuh Armenian - the Penang Islamic Museum highlights the history of Islam on Penang and other Malaysian regions, from its beginnings until today.
 The exhibits are organised by theme in different galleries.
 The mansion's architecture is incredibly eye-pleasing, incorporating a mixture of Indian, European and Malay influences.

-Penang museum open: Wednesday to Monday - 09:30 to 18:00
+Open hours: Wednesday to Monday - 09:30 to 18:00

-Penang Museums: Toy Museum
+Toy Museum

-Address: Jalan Tanjung Bungah, Penang, Malaysia, MY
+Address: Jalan Tanjung Bungah, Tanjung Bungah, Penang, Malaysia, MY

 Tel: +60 2460 2096